Aparna7710/pwn.college_Aparna/Practicing Piping/Challenge 14 - Named pipes.md

 This challenge taught me how to make and use a persistent pipe using mkfifo command and the syntax related to same.

 ## Incorrect tangents
 Every time I ran the first command, my terminal seemed to lock up and I couldn’t type additional commands.
 Hitting Ctrl+C returned the prompt, but it also interrupted the process.
-Searching around I learned that using two terminals solves this — so I ran the writer in the pwn terminal and the reader in my system’s Ubuntu terminal, which worked.
+Searching around I learned that using two terminals solves this, so I ran the writer in the pwn terminal and the reader in my system’s Ubuntu terminal, which worked.

 ## References
 NA